nicky-nym/nicky-nym.github.io/index.md

   * **faster response times** and **better incident outcomes**

-### <a name="convenience"></a>Convenience, opportunity, prosperity

-**Convenience** is one benefit of better urban mobility.
-Having more destinations in your kinematic range means it's easier to do the things you want to do.

-Beyond just convenience, better mobility and kinematic range bring serious changes to the entire metabolism of a city, and to the amount of **opportunity** and **prosperity** available to people.

 ### <a name="dividend"></a>15% dividend per doubling

 Around the world, larger cities, with their larger kinematic ranges, tend to have higher wages than smaller cities.